Here you will find information regarding examinations at the Faculty of Mathematics and Natural Sciences

 - It is you own responsibility not to register for exams that are held on the same day.

-- The time and date for your written exams are also published in the examination overview.
-Choose your faculty and check the list.
+- The time and date for your written exams are also published in the examination overview and locations.
+Choose your faculty and check the list. on this page you will also find suggestions regarding transport to the locations.

 - Read carefully the information regarding examinations at the University of Bergen and the instructions to the candidates.